MouadBensafir/JS-Projets/README.md

-# 1-JS-Projet-TODO
+# JS-Projet

-You will find in the repository the To do list manipulation project
+You will find in the repository all the project of this semester